wiiitek/MorseGate/README.md

 How to use
 ----------

-On mobile devices the *Sign In* option should allow you to see Morse Gate homepage.
+On mobile devices connect to the **Morse Gate** WiFi network and choose *Sign In* option: the **Morse Gate** homepage will be opened.

-Otherwise open the target page at: http://192.168.168.1.
+### Troubleshooting

+If *Sign in* prompt is not shown you might need to open http://192.168.168.1.

+If the page is not loading try to disable all other network connections.

 ### curl